The ALRC plays an important educative role on the processes of law reform internationally, and in particular, within our region of South East Asia.

 Development and support

-The demand and interest from developing countries for peer-to-peer support for law reform bodies has been consistent and significant.
-Since December 2009, the ALRC has provided detailed professional development to a range of law reform agencies.
+The demand and interest from developing countries for peer-to-peer support for law reform bodies has been consistent and significant, and the ALRC has provided detailed professional development to a range of law reform agencies.

 - Botswana (January 2009): at the invitation and expense of the Government of Botswana, the ALRC spent two weeks in the country to assist in setting up the Botswana Law Reform Commission.

 - Samoa Law Reform Commission (May 2009): the Executive Director of the SLRC spent one week at the ALRC for training sessions on research and consultation, policy development, research methodologies, building relationships with stakeholders, consultation strategies and report drafting.